 Payment method – Once the sale is final there are more steps the seller can take to make sure they are paid and no longer accountable for the sold vehicle.
 The most secure way to exchange money for the vehicle is through cash or a cashier’s check.
 This prevents the buyer from cancelling the check after the car leaves your possession, along with any other shady business with checks and bank accounts.
 It is also important to sign all documents that hand the title over to the new owner so you are no longer accountable for what happens to the vehicle.

 Selling a car can be rewarding for both the buyer and the seller.
 As long as everything is in order and in working condition, the transfer between seller and buyer should be smooth.

-SB’s thoughts - I sold our old Hyundai (the one in the picture) last month.
+Now as per personal experience, I sold our old Hyundai (the one in the picture) last month.
 I actually lost hope of selling it, and, even junk car buyers refused to pay more than $500 for the car as it was needing a major engine work.
 As a last ditched effort I put out a Craigslist ad.
 Within 24 hours my car was sold and I got $1,200 in cash.

 Yes, I did advertise the car well, taking pictures as it was looking good, even though 10 years old.
 I listed all the problems it had and also mentioned that the sell is only for mechanics.
 The Craigslist post generated a lot of interest.

 On the other note, it’s important to put an attention grabbing headlines on your Craigslist/cars.com listing.
 There would probably be 100s other listings besides yours, you need to draw attention towards your car.
 Once I saw an ad which said “Selling my best friend VW Beetle of 8 years“, the listing went on to describe how well it was maintained and how a job loss is forcing her to sell the car.
 I wasn’t looking for a Beetle, still I couldn’t ignore the ad.